Slip Disc: Non-Surgical Options That Work

 Low back discomfort has become a widespread issue, often referred to as a “pandemic.”
 It is the leading cause of disability in individuals under 45, affecting approximately 80% of the population.
 Despite its prevalence, many people still overlook the importance of spinal health, leading to long-term discomfort and dysfunction.

-The spine consists of 24 presacral vertebrae, supported by the sacrum and ending with the coccyx (tailbone).
-Spinal discs, which are gel-like structures located between the spinal bones, absorb shock and stress placed on the spine.
-Muscles and ligaments provide support, and tendons, which attach muscles to bones, help stabilize the spine and enable movement.
+Muscles and ligaments provide help, and tendons, which attach muscles to bones, help stabilize the spine and enable movement.
 Given the complexity of the spine, any injury to these tissues can cause significant discomfort, especially if left untreated.

 man with slip disc in neck & back shown

-Structural issues such as scoliosis and spondylolisthesis are often contributors to significant back discomfort.
-Scoliosis, or abnormal lateral curvature of the spine, leads to muscle imbalances and altered posture.
-While scoliosis itself is usually not painful, it can lead to severe imbalances if left untreated, putting individuals at a higher risk of developing spinal disc issues.
-In cases where bulging or herniated discs accompany scoliosis, treatment must address both the scoliosis and the slipped discs.
+While scoliosis itself is usually not discomforting, it can lead to severe imbalances if left untreated, putting individuals at a higher risk of developing spinal disc issues.
+In cases where bulging or herniated discs accompany scoliosis, care must address both the scoliosis and the slipped discs.
 This combination of conditions can make management more challenging and may not be entirely reversible.

 Spondylolisthesis involves the anterior slippage of one vertebra over the vertebra below it, resulting in lower back discomfort and instability.
 If left untreated, the degree of slippage may progress, and neurological symptoms may develop.
 Structural issues like these are always more difficult to manage, emphasizing the need for proper care.